nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization.md

   </tr>
 </table>

-Fixed to the value <code>completed</code> for all CareConnect profiles.
+Fixed to the value `completed` for all CareConnect profiles.

 ### notGiven